 Magnus Florin (author, literary critic and dramaturg)

-Helen Runting (member of Secretary)
+Helen Runting (city planner and member of Secretary)

 Malin Zimm (architect PhD, researcher and writer)